SuperAwesomeLTD/sa-unity-sdk/README.md

 Setup iOS
 =========
-To finish the setup once you build the Unity project as an iOS application, you also need to add the `SuperAwesomme.framework` into:
+To finish the setup once you build the Unity project as an iOS application, you also need to add the following frameworks into:
 `Build Phases` -> `Embed Framework`.

 ![ios setup](img/ios-setup.png "Finalise iOS Setup")